Eunyoung Choi: Transition to producing

-In 2020, Choi produced two animated series: the comedy television series Keep Your Hands Off Eizouken!
-(2020), and the Netflix series Japan Sinks: 2020 (2020).
+In 2020, Choi produced two animated series: the comedy television series Keep Your Hands Off Eizouken!, and the Netflix series Japan Sinks: 2020.
 Keep Your Hands Off Eizouken! won the Japanese Broadcast Critics Association's Galaxy Award for the month of March 2020, received critical acclaim as one of the best Japanese animated series of the season and the year as a whole, and was recognized by The New York Times and The New Yorker as one of the best television series of 2020.
 The series also won the Crunchyroll Anime Awards for Director of the Year and Best Animation, was awarded the Grand Prize for Television Animation at the Tokyo Anime Awards Festival, and received the Japan Media Arts Festival Grand Prize for Animation.
 Japan Sinks: 2020 attracted attention for its multiculturalism and inclusiveness, and was named as one of the best anime series of 2020.
 The first episode of the series was awarded the Annecy Jury Prize for a Television Series, and the series as a whole received two nominations at the Crunchyroll Anime Awards.
 A film compilation version of Japan Sinks: 2020 was subsequently released in Japanese theaters in November 2020, and was awarded a Jury Selection Prize at the Japan Media Arts Festival; Choi served as animation producer for the film compilation.

-On March 25, 2020, Masaaki Yuasa stepped down as president and representative director of Science SARU.
+On March 25, 2020, Masaaki Yuasa stepped down as president and representative director of Science Saru.
 Choi subsequently became CEO and president of the studio, and noted that in addition to working with Yuasa on future productions, the studio will look to develop additional projects with other directors.

-In 2021, Choi produced a pair of related projects: Yuasa's latest feature film Inu-Oh (2021), and the animated television series The Heike Story (2021), both of which were based on works by the novelist Hideo Furukawa.
-Yuasa's musical-drama film Inu-Oh, which was adapted from Furukawa's novel of the same name, made its world debut at the 78th Venice International Film Festival in September 2021, with a worldwide theatrical release following in August 2022.
-Inu-Oh received universal critical acclaim, won the won the Best Animated Feature Film award at the Fantasia International Film Festival, and was nominated for the Golden Globe Award for Best Animated Feature Film.
-The animated series The Heike Story, based on Furukawa's translation of the epic ancient Japanese historical narrative The Tale of the Heike, premiered on global streaming platforms in September 2021 ahead of its broadcast on Japanese television in January 2022, and was named one of the best series of the year.
+In 2021, Choi produced a pair of related projects: the feature film Inu-Oh and the animated television series The Heike Story, both based on works by the novelist Hideo Furukawa.
+Inu-Oh, directed by Yuasa and adapted from Furukawa's novel of the same name, made its world debut at the 78th Venice International Film Festival in September 2021, with a worldwide theatrical release following in August 2022.
+Inu-Oh received universal critical acclaim, won the Best Animated Feature Film award at the Fantasia International Film Festival, and was nominated for the Golden Globe Award for Best Animated Feature Film.
+The Heike Story was based on Furukawa's translation of the epic ancient Japanese historical narrative The Tale of the Heike.
+It premiered on global streaming platforms in September 2021 ahead of its broadcast on Japanese television in January 2022, and was named one of the best series of the year.